cosmos/developer-portal/academy/1-what-is-cosmos/4-atom-staking.md

 * Whoever knows this **mnemonic seed** has access to **all** the assets in the wallet as easily as you do.
 This means that:
     * Nobody else should be looking at your screen right now.
 If that is not the case, click _Back_.
     * You should only ever share your mnemonic seed with parties you would also give access to your bank account. **Do not** share it with an exchange, a proof-of-stake validator, another blockchain service, or "someone from the Interchain" on the phone  - these are _not_ trusted partners.
-    * You should save the mnemonic seed in a safe place, so that you can import it back into this or another wallet at a later date. **Make sure** you write it down somewhere safe.
+    * You should save the mnemonic seed in a safe place so that you can import it back into this or another wallet at a later date. **Make sure** you write it down somewhere safe.
 * Keplr saves your seed on disk but in an encrypted form.

 ![Keplr mnemonic seed page](/academy/1-what-is-cosmos/images/keplr-mnemonic-step.png)